 The territory was first defined by a decree on August 31st, 1933, and includes eleven municipalities.

-The small village of Barolo, whose name was used for the wine and not vice versa, is located in the middle of the wine region, about 20 minutes by car from Alba, in Piedmont, Italy.
+The small village of Barolo, whose name is not derived from the wine, is situated in the heart of the wine region, approximately 20 minutes by car from Alba, in Piedmont, Italy.

 The Price Of Barolo Wine